24 Best Malaga Instagram Spots By a Local

 Parque de la Bateria is one of the best parks on the Costa del Sol.

-Costa del Sol is home to lovely parks that are perfect for families, but also for photography.
+Costa del Sol is home to lovely parks that are perfect for families and for photography.
 One of these parks is Battery Park in Torremolinos.

-The park has a big artificial lake, marbled fountains, and a tower that you can climb and see beautiful coastal views.
+The park has a large artificial lake, marble fountains, and a tower you can climb to see beautiful coastal views.

 You can take photos in the tower or gardens next to the fountains.